openhab/openhabian/docs/openhabian.md

 For more information on this feature see [comitup-cli](https://davesteele.github.io/comitup/).
 You can use `sudo comitup-cli` inside openHABian to change networks and eventually remove network credentials.
 Note the hotspot may not only become available during installation: it will remain on standby and will show up again every time your `wlan0` interface is losing connectivity.
-The hotspot feature is known to work on RPi-0W, RPi-3, and RPi-4 but is known to often expose problems with WiFi USB adapters.
+The hotspot feature is known to work on RPi-0W, RPi-3, and RPi-4 but is known to often expose problems with Wi-Fi USB adapters.

 #### Disable zram